setl1n/CS102-Stress-CardGame/README.md

 3. make changes and push (git push)
 4. open pull request (on github UI)
 5. resolve conflicts if any (choose version and test)
 	- pull master to current branch
 	- pick current vs incoming change or both for all conflicts
-- make sure to test
+	- test agn to make sure it works
 	- push again
 6. merge to master (on github UI), please test and make sure it works, maybe ask teammates to check

 NOTE: the .keep files are just placeholders, i'll remove them